NicoHub007/2024-SBA-319-MongoDB-APP/README.md

 G!M | Grilling Inventory Management System

 This application is a Node.js-based inventory management system for tracking meats, vegetables, and drinks.
-It provides RESTful routes for CRUD operations, uses JSX for views, and has a robust middleware setup for handling static files and data processing.
+It provides routes for CRUD operations, uses JSX for views, and has a robust middleware setup for handling static files and data processing.

 Features

-RESTful API routes for managing inventory (meats, vegetables, drinks)
+API routes for managing inventory (meats, vegetables, drinks)

 JSX-based view rendering for dynamic web pages